Sarthak26oct/fleet-tracking-assessment/README.md

 2. **Study Event Types**: Review [FLEET_TRACKING_EVENT_TYPES.md](./FLEET_TRACKING_EVENT_TYPES.md) to understand the data structure
 3. **Plan Your Dashboard**: Design your approach for real-time visualization and event processing
 4. **Build & Deploy**: Implement your solution and deploy to a hosting platform

-## Technical Stack Flexibility

-Feel free to use any technology stack you prefer:
-- **Frontend**: React, Vue, Angular, Svelte, or vanilla JavaScript
-- **Mapping**: Leaflet, Mapbox, Google Maps, or OpenStreetMap
-- **Charts**: D3.js, Chart.js, Recharts, or any visualization library
-- **Deployment**: Vercel, Netlify, AWS, or any hosting platform

 ---